 In addition to the tips above for managing specific types of banking risks, there are certain things a bank can do to have an overall more effective risk management program.
 Here are some examples.

-Establish an institution-wide risk governance framework
+Establish a finance institution-wide risk governance framework

 This is another way of saying that it’s important to involve everyone who works at the bank—not just risk and compliance team employees—in the bank’s risk management operations.
 Department leaders should brainstorm with their teams, and then collaborate with executives, to develop an overall risk profile for the bank.
 This should be shared among all bank stakeholders so they understand what risks a bank faces and why it’s important to control them.

 The identified risks should then be delegated to the appropriate departments.
 Team leaders should work to develop risk management strategies, and ensure that they’re properly understood and implemented, within each department.
-Decentralizing risk management like this helps to make it an institution-wide priority while limiting confusion over risk management roles in banking.
+Decentralizing banking risk management like this helps to make it an institution-wide priority while limiting confusion over risk management roles in banking.

 Prioritize identity verification & authentication for everyone who interacts with the bank